Teenage British activist stages climate protest on Arctic ice floe | CBC News

 Craig, from southwest England, is known as "Birdgirl" online, where her blog chronicling her bird-watching experiences has attracted thousands of followers.

-She has traveled hundreds of miles above the Arctic Circle aboard a Greenpeace ship, Arctic Sunrise.
+She has travelled hundreds of kilometres above the Arctic Circle aboard a Greenpeace ship, Arctic Sunrise.

 Climate data shows the Arctic is one of the fastest changing ecosystems on the planet, with serious consequences for wildlife from polar bears and seals to plankton and algae, while the melting sea ice contributes to rising sea levels worldwide.